ESBorth/weather-app/README.md

 ## Features
 ### Good Morning, Good Afternoon, Good Night
-Description: This feature reads the time of day, and uses a ternery to determine what kind of greeting the user will see.
+Description: This feature reads the time of day, and uses a ternery to determine what kind of greeting the user will see. <br>
 Files Used: App.js:

 ### Calendar Day